 Exhibit · Case-outcome distribution

-Source: 151 General District Court records, Loudoun County, 2025 — VirginiaCourtFile.com
+Source: 154 General District Court records, Loudoun County, 2025.
+See the 2025 Virginia Criminal Court Outcomes report for statewide context. — VirginiaCourtFile.com

 Exhibit · How Loudoun County compares